 I retired from the corporate world in 2005.
 My 'second act' is as a gardening lecturer and a writer of mysteries (many with horticultural themes).
-My eleventh book, 'A Whiff of Revenge'', is due out this month.
+My eleventh book, 'A Whiff of Revenge'', was published in March 2017..

 My books are available at Amazon.com in print, audio, and e-book formats as well as through Barnes and Noble's website and independent booksellers.
 You can read excerpts of those books as well as my other work at www.TheHardingtonPress.com.